 Steve Jones – Marketing Director Calendar Club

 What we did: Calendar Club had identified the need to improve the standard of windows displays and brand image within their unique business model.
-They looked for a company that could offer training and solutions to their team and came across Made You Look!
+They looked for a company that could offer visual merchandising training and solutions to their team and came across Made You Look!
 We identified their needs and worked closely with them to create a training solution.
 A simple grid system was implemented for each window utilising pyramids, risers and space but displaying just one product which changed weekly for maximum impact.
 “The wealth of knowledge Helen & Janet have is fantastic, the presentation and delivery of the session they did was excellent, and pitched just right.”

 One of our first workshops was organised by ‘Shop Local’ in Bedale for small businesses and retailers.
 The morning started with the Power Point presentation including a few slides of their own shop windows and lunch was followed by delegates working in groups creating small displays.

-What we did: It was difficult guessing what business this was from the window display – any clues didn’t really help.
+What we did: It was difficult guessing what business this was from her window display design– any clues didn’t really help.
 The shutter and window depth seemed to be the problem, along with security overnight – hence why the window looked so empty.
 However during my presentation I talked about how panels are useful.
 (Vertical for where depth is limited and horizontal for heroing a product and building height), selling the lifestyle and of course suspension.
 Imagine my delight when I next passed Jessica’s unit and saw the fabulous display she had created!
 I love it when our golden rules make such a difference!

 “Everyone thoroughly enjoyed the day as it was light hearted, interactive and easy to digest.
 We have put the skills we learned into practice immediately and have seen great results from it.
 I wouldn’t hesitate to recommend Made You Look! to anyone.
 Helen was excellent, very knowledgeable and friendly.
 Thanks for everything.”